eswan0962/icecauldron.github.io/blog.md

 I'd take any words to avoid...

-   the Assyrian battering ram that hits my heart.
+   the Assyrian battering ram clouting my heart.

+   Again and again.

 My Babylonian flesh ripples as each resounding parapet falls,

    and is half-hazardously restored by foot soldiers and slaves.

 And yet we are disjointed and I still breath.
 But barely.